 How Do I Solve The “Not Secure” Warning?

 There is no shortcut that will help you avoid this warning.
 The only way out is to face the issue head-on by getting an SSL certificate.
 WordPress has been on the frontline urging its users to migrate to HTTPS.
 Pages with forms for users to fill information should be given priority.
-Consider migrating your entire site from HTTP to HTTPS to make it future proof against the impending Red Flag warning that will affect all non-HTTPS websites.Get Your SSL Certificate (Cheap)
+Consider migrating your entire site from HTTP to HTTPS to make it future proof against the impending Red Flag warning that will affect all non-HTTPS websites.Switch to a WordPress Hosting With FREE SSL Certificate

 Depending on your needs, you can pick your preferred level of SSL certificate.
 The 3 levels are: